 In general, if you’re thinking about applying, it makes sense to contact the Encounter Coordinator beforehand.
 The Coordinator can help you strengthen your application and ensure it is as strong as possible for the panel of Trustees to assess.

-- 6-8th February 2018 – Notifications of application results
+- By Thursday 29th November 2018 – Notifications of Application Results

 You should use the form to demonstrate how you fit the eligibility criteria for the Encounter Scheme, but also how your placement fits the aims of the scheme as well.
 For instance: